jbush001/NyuziProcessor/software/apps/quakeview/README.md

         +//     processKeyboardEvents();

-3. Increase the size of the virtual SDMMC device to fit the resource files.
-In hardware/testbench/sim_sdmmc.sv, change MAX_BLOCK_DEVICE_SIZE to 'h2000000 (32 MB)

-4. Increase the amount of RAM configured in the FPGA configuration.
+3. Increase the amount of RAM configured in the FPGA configuration.
 In hardware/testbench/soc_tb.sv, change MEM_SIZE to 'h4000000 (64 MB)

-5. Type make in the hardware directory to rebuild the verilator model
+4. Type make in the hardware directory to rebuild the verilator model

 Once you have made these changes, run the test by typing 'make verirun'.